hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

   In order to update a service while reducing downtime, Nomad provides a built-in mechanism for rolling upgrades.
-Rolling upgrades incrementally transistions jobs between versions and using health check information to reduce down time.
+Rolling upgrades incrementally transistions jobs between versions and using health check information to reduce downtime.
 ---

 # Rolling Upgrades

 Nomad supports rolling updates as a first class feature.
-To enable rolling updates a job or a specific task group is annotated with a high-level description of the update strategy using the [`update` stanza][update].
-Under the covers, Nomad handles limiting parallelism, interfacing with Consul to determine service health and even automatically reverting to an older, healthy job when a deployment fails.
+To enable rolling updates a job or task group is annotated with a high-level description of the update strategy using the [`update` stanza][update].
+Under the hood, Nomad handles limiting parallelism, interfacing with Consul to determine service health and even automatically reverting to an older, healthy job when a deployment fails.

 ## Enabling Rolling Updates